Powerful 7.8 Quake Hits Alaska Isles; Tsunami Threat Over

-According to the U.S. Geological Survey, the 7.8 magnitude quake struck Tuesday at 10:12 p.m. local time.
-The quake was centered in waters 65 miles (105 kilometers) south-southeast of Perryville, Alaska at a depth of 17 miles (28 km), deeper than an earlier estimate.
+According to the U.S. Geological Survey, the quake struck Tuesday at 10:12 p.m. local time.
+It was centered in waters 65 miles (105 kilometers) south-southeast of Perryville, Alaska at a depth of 17 miles (28 km), deeper than an earlier estimate.

+“No reports of any damage,” Kodiak Police Sgt.
+Mike Sorter told The Associated Press early Wednesday morning.
+“No injuries were reported.
+Everything is nominal.”

 The quake triggered tsunami warning for a South Alaska, the Alaska Peninsula and the Aleutian Islands that was called off early Wednesday about two hours after the quake.